SYLANTYS/eq-extension/README.md

 ## TODO

+- When I click into popup (useEffect) needs to make sure both BG and Offscreen are running
-- Make sure bg and offscreen stay alive with onClick and MouseDown
+- Make sure BG and Offscreen stay alive with onClick and MouseDown (+ other user gestures)
 - Web Audio EQ graph
 - Draw EQ grid and curve
 - Presets (save / delete / reset)